 State final demand

-- the NT’s SFD increased by 6.1% to $25.0 billion, driven by increases in both consumption and investment (Chart 4)
+- the NT’s SFD increased by 4.5% to $32.8 billion, driven by increases in both consumption and investment (Chart 4).
+This was the second strongest year-on-year result of the jurisdictions

 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas, therefore SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.

-- decreased by 1.7% (seasonally adjusted terms) to $6.6 billion in the quarter, compared to an increase of 2.9% nationally
+- increased by 1.6% (seasonally adjusted terms) to $8.5 billion in the quarter, compared to nationally which increased by 0.5%

 - SFD does not distinguish between demand met by goods and services produced within the NT, or by goods sourced from interstate or overseas.
 Therefore, SFD is not a full measure of the economy, nor can it be used as a proxy for GSP.